qcom/bestgres.js/Readme.md

 }
 ```

-This is postgres transactions in node at its worst.
+This is postgres transactions in node at its worst!
 Not only are we fighting manual error handling, but there is the fear that the majority of this code will be duplicated should another transaction database call be required.
 Control flow can of course be alleviated with [async](https://github.com/caolan/async) which will absolve us of our nested sins:

 ```javascript
 function updateXandY(data, cb) {